Where to Use MicroGlass

 - Produce cleaner, clearer water more quickly, with less work.

-It’s also non-toxic, environmentally friendly, and easy to apply.
+It’s also non-toxic, environmentally friendly, and easy to apply by a pool professional

 Upon application, MicroGlass interacts with and strengthens the fresh plaster, to immediately and permanently minimize the chemical reactions between the water and the cement material within the interior finish.
 The annoying “dusting” that typically occurs with a new plaster finish is virtually eliminated.
 And if staining occurs from water contaminants (iron etc.), it will be MUCH easier to remove, because the MicroGlass has no rough surfaces for the contaminants to adhere to.